-Design is a
+Design is a Language

 A Method for Crafting the Perfect Language

 If you think about this last part – speaking – it’s easy to get carried away with products or services that are communicating the wrong message, or worse, a message that doesn’t correspond to your company’s core values.
-And more often than not, it’s because strategy was overlooked right from the beginning.
+And more often than not, it’s because the strategy was overlooked right from the beginning.

-That’s why I like to think about strategic design as a method to craft the perfect language to reach your stakeholders.
+That’s why we like to think about strategic design as a method to craft the perfect language to reach your stakeholders.
 Every company should be ready to communicate its attitude and what it truly represents – through its products – without misleading, overselling, or even going two degrees off the mark.
 By letting strategic design serve as a guide, every company can get it right the first time around.
 Here's why.

 Strategic Design Forges a Balancing Act Between the Brand and its Stakeholders